nestorSag/auto-k8-cluster/README.md

-# DevOps/MLOps sandbox
+# auto-k8-cluster

-This project is a small testing ground for some popular DevOps and MLOps frameworks.
-It bootstraps an ephemeral, highly available Kubernetes cluster from scratch on EC2 instances roughly following the [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) tutorial, but using Ansible and Terraform to streamline the whole process.
+This project is a personal testing ground for some DevOps technologies.
+The repo bootstraps an ephemeral, highly available Kubernetes cluster from scratch on EC2 instances roughly following the [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) tutorial, but using Ansible and Terraform to streamline the whole process.

 # Requirements